Chia-Network/chialisp-web/src/pages/index.md

 ## Chia Asset Tokens (CATs)

-The first Chialisp smart transaction that we integrated into chia-blockchain were [CATs](https://chialisp.com/docs/puzzles/cats) (formerly known as *coloured coins*).
-CATs allow you to create tokens on the Chia blockchain that are entirely controlled by you.
-This allows you to issue assets on the Chia blockchain that cannot be created or destroyed by others without your permission.
-This can be used for stable coins, stock issuance, voting shares, or anything else you can think of.
-Read more about nomenclature of [CATs](https://www.chia.net/2021/09/23/chia-token-standard-naming.en.html).
+[CATs](https://chialisp.com/docs/puzzles/cats) are tokens that you can create and/or trade on Chia's blockchain.
+The issuers of these tokens create the rules for their minting and retirement, using a "Token and Asset Issuance Limiter" (TAIL).
+The owners of these tokens have control over how they may be spent.
+CATs can be implemented as stable coins, stock issuance tokens, voting shares, or anything else you can think of.
+For more info, you can read about the nomenclature of [CATs](https://www.chia.net/2021/09/23/chia-token-standard-naming.en.html).

 ## Singletons